-Regarding bonito tuna, which we handle in vast quantities, in September 2017 we established a voluntary management rule called "Tuna Handling Management Rules", which prohibits procurement from IUU fishing (concerning illegal fishing: "Illegal, Unreported and Unregulated").
+Regarding bonito tuna, which we handle in vast quantities, we prohibit procurement from IUU fishing (concerning illegal fishing: "Illegal, Unreported and Unregulated").
 We only procure and purchase marine products whose origin is clearly traceable to fisheries that are properly managed by the Western & Central Pacific Fisheries Commission (WCPFC).